 2. Create a Study Schedule

 Waiting until the night before your exam to cram just isn’t going to work.
 Not only will you be exhausted the next day from staying up late, but cramming doesn’t guarantee that you’ll remember everything that you read the night before.
 Instead, try putting together a study schedule.
-Set aside a certain amount of hours each day to focus on studying for the CCM exam.
+Set aside a certain amount of hours each day to focus on studying for the Case Management certification exam.

 3. CCM Study Guide